-I can imagine that a lot of people may be wondering how you narrowed down your ideal client profile and where they “hang out”.
+I can imagine that a lot of people may be wondering how you went about finding your ideal client profile and where they “hang out”.
 I find that so many private practitioners are focused on wanting to help everyone, that the idea of focusing on one group of people and “excluding” others feels pretty unnatural to them.
 What did that process look like for you?

 Looking at my ideal client profile for reproductive health is quite easy because there’s a finite time when a woman is trying to conceive.
 I think what I realized quite early on is women in their twenties probably aren’t necessarily going to seek my help.
 It was more women in their thirties and early forties.
 I then had to determine where do these women sit?
 What are they going to be using?
 What are their interests?
 Where would I find them?

 Yeah, that makes perfect sense.
 When you think back to that time when you were just starting, what kind of barriers do you feel like you faced?
 What did you struggle with the most in the beginning?

 I think the biggest barrier for me, without a doubt, was visibility.
 And that’s because, as I mentioned, private fertility nurse consultants are less of the norm.
 So people didn’t know that my service existed, they didn’t know that I was there.
 And until they realize that you’re there, they don’t realize that they need you.
 So in the beginning, it was really just trying to break down those barriers.
 And visibility was definitely the biggest barrier in that regard.